scalikejdbc/scalikejdbc/CONTRIBUTING.md

 #### Branches

-##### develop (the default branch)
+##### master (the default branch)

-- git-flow development branch
-- the latest development version
+- the latest stable version
 - This branch must be able to build against Scala 2.10 and 2.11

-##### master

-- git-flow stable branch
-- This branch must be able to build against Scala 2.10 and 2.11

 ##### 2.1.x

 - the version 2.1 series maintainance branch
-- Only security fixes and critical bug fixes in develop branch will be backported
+- Only security fixes and critical bug fixes in master branch will be backported
 - This branch must be able to build against Scala 2.10 and 2.11

 ##### 2.0.x

 - the version 2.0 series maintainance branch
-- Only security fixes and critical bug fixes in develop branch will be backported
+- Only security fixes and critical bug fixes in master branch will be backported
 - This branch must be able to build against Scala 2.10 and 2.11

 ##### 1.8.x

 - This branch must be able to build against Scala 2.10
 - This branch must be compatible with ScalaTest 1.9
-- Backport from develop branch which doesn't work on Scala 2.9 can be merged
+- Backport from master branch which doesn't work on Scala 2.9 can be merged
 - Source code compatibility should be kept with 1.7.x

 ##### 1.7.x

 - This branch must be able to build against Scala 2.9.1, 2.9.2, 2.9.3 and 2.10
 - This branch must be compatible with ScalaTest 1.9
-- Backport from develop branch which doesn't work on Scala 2.9 can NOT be merged
+- Backport from master branch which doesn't work on Scala 2.9 can NOT be merged

 #### Testing your pull request